 These paddings are relatively cheap, so don’t mind going for the best one you can find, as it will provide you better effects.
 However, covering your entire floor with carpeting may not be an option.
 Also, using rugs here and there may not reduce the noises from the neighbors below enough.
 In this case, you should consider other methods.

 Puzzle mats are one of the easiest ways you can soundproof your flooring.
 They come in different textures and sizes, just like padded tiles.
 However, they are designed in a way that allows the pieces to interlock.
 Hence the name “puzzle mats” comes from.

 These mats are usually found in gyms, classrooms, playgrounds, etc. Their variety of use is because they are durable, comfortable to walk on, and easy to clean.
 However, because of their unique, thick design, they can also do a great job of sound-insulating your floor.

-Their design will add the damping and absorption elements to your floor.
-Which is great because they will not only prevent sound from coming up, they will also absorb sounds created within your apartment.
+Their design will add damping and absorption elements to your floor.
+This is great because they will not only prevent sound from coming up, they will also absorb sounds created within your apartment.